ibm-cloud-docs/schematics/cli-reference.md

 ### `ibmcloud schematics job logs`
 {: #schematics-logs-job}

 Retrieve the detailed logs of a job that ran for your {{site.data.keyword.bpshort}} action.
+For more information, about viewing job queue logs, see [Reviewing the {{site.data.keyword.bpshort}} job details](#job-logs).
 {: shortdesc}

 **Syntax**